flarum/docs/guide/profile.md

 ## Sections Explained

 You can be taken straight to any of the posts, or discussions explained in this section by clicking on the result of each of the sections.
+Your Posts, Discussions and Mentions sections are available for the public to view when they visit your profile, however they will only show what those users have access to.

 ### Posts
 The Posts tab will allow you to see a 'Timeline view' of posts that you have made in any discussion you have access to, the most recent posts you have made will appear at the top, whilst the older posts will be descending.
 You can see an example of how the look in the screenshot below: